sscollis/sanseir/README.md

 Solves a stochastic SEIR model for disease progression. `SanSEIR` reproduces the results presented in the paper

-Yao-Ye Yeo, Rao-Rui Yeo, Wan-Jin Yeo, *A Computational Model for Estimating the Progression of the COVID-19 Cases in the US West and East Coasts*,  MedRxiv, https://doi.org/10.1101/2020.03.24.20043026
+Yao Yu Yeo, Yao-Rui Yeo, Wan-Jin Yeo, *A Computational Model for Estimating the Progression of the COVID-19 Cases in the US West and East Coasts*,  MedRxiv, https://doi.org/10.1101/2020.03.24.20043026